Wi-Fi 6: Features, Benefits, and Whether You Should Upgrade

 Xfinity

-Xfinity offers a variety of Wifi 6 gateways and routers, including the xFi Advanced Gateway, which supports speeds of up to 6 Gbps and provides coverage for up to 4,500 square feet.
+Xfinity offers the xFi Advanced Gateway, which supports speeds of up to 6 Gbps and provides coverage for up to 4,500 square feet.

 • Same-day installations